dapr/docs/daprdocs/content/en/operations/hosting/kubernetes/kubernetes-dapr-shared.md

 Dapr Shared enables two alternative deployment strategies to create Dapr applications using a Kubernetes `Daemonset` for a per-node deployment or a `Deployment` for a per-cluster deployment.

-- **`DaemonSet`:** When specifying to run Dapr as a Kubernetes `DaemonSet` resource, the daprd container runs on each Kubernetes node.
+- **`DaemonSet`:** When running Dapr Shared as a Kubernetes `DaemonSet` resource, the daprd container runs on each Kubernetes node in the cluster.
 This can reduce network hops between the applications and Dapr.
 - **`Deployment`:** When running Dapr Shared as a Kubernetes `Deployment`, the Kubernetes scheduler decides in which node the Dapr Shared instance will run.

 {{% alert title="Dapr Shared deployments" color="primary" %}}